MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     Install-Module MsOnline -Force
     ```

-3. From the Windows PowerShell console, connect to the AdatumSync Azure AD tenant by running the following (when prompted, sign in with the **syncadmin** credentials):
+3. From the Windows PowerShell console, connect to the AdatumSync Microsoft Entra tenant by running the following (when prompted, sign in with the **syncadmin** credentials):

     ```powershell
     Connect-MsolService
     ```

-4. From the Windows PowerShell console, disable the Azure AD Connect synchronization by running the following:
+4. From the Windows PowerShell console, disable the Microsoft Entra Connect synchronization by running the following:

     ```powershell
     Set-MsolDirSyncEnabled -EnableDirSync $false -Force